Guide to Self-Paced Online Colleges and Courses

 Distance learners struggling with coursework or the self-paced learning format should reach out for help.
 Instructors, classmates, and academic advisors all help students identify solutions to their struggles.
 For example, instructors connect learners with extra course resources, while advisors recommend campus resources.

-A synchronous learning format uses live class sessions at set times.
-Unlike a self-paced program, students must attend live meetings held in a virtual format.
-Synchronous online classes resemble a traditional classroom experience the most.
-However, students use a distance learning platform to attend class and complete course materials.
+Synchronous online learning incorporates live virtual class sessions at scheduled times, which students are expected to attend and participate in.
+These online classes resemble a traditional classroom experience except that students use a distance learning platform to attend class and complete and submit assignments remotely.

-An asynchronous learning format offers lectures, assignments, and projects with no set meeting times.
-Learners watch recorded videos, interact with classmates on discussion boards, and complete assignments anytime.
-However, the course still features set deadlines and uses a term schedule, unlike a self-paced course.
+A paced asynchronous learning format includes lectures, assignments, and projects but with no set meeting times.
+Instead, learners watch recorded videos and interact with classmates on discussion boards.
+Unlike a self-paced course, this type of asynchronous class uses instructor-led delivery with set deadlines and a term schedule.

-In self-paced classes, learners complete materials at their own pace, without set due dates or meeting times.
-Most self-paced classes do set a maximum amount of time to finish the course.
-Self-paced classes appeal to busy students and working professionals with varied time to devote to school.
+In self-paced courses, learners complete materials without set due dates or live class sessions.
+However, most self-paced classes set a maximum amount of time to finish the course.
+Self-paced classes appeal to busy students and working professionals who may have personal or professional obligations.

 Interview With a College Expert